-While every adult needs a REAL ID-compliant card to be able to fly, children don’t.
+No, children do not need a REAL ID to fly.
 The TSA will not require children under 18 to provide identification when traveling with a companion within the United States.

 On the other hand, individual airlines may have ID requirements for children under 18, so it’s probably a good idea for that juvenile driver of the house to take along a REAL ID-compliant driver’s license when they travel.

 Also read: What to do if Your Flight is Canceled

 One of the biggest questions travelers have regarding REAL ID is whether they’ll be able to fly if they forget their ID.